 42% of children under the age of five are chronically malnourished and 73% of children under the age of five are anaemic.
 Life expectancy is low at 53 years and for the younger population, education is failing.

 For many people in Niger life can be particularly challenging:

 Islamic Relief began working in Niger in 2005 with an emergency response to address a food and nutritional crisis there.
-Islamic Relief Niger has been established there to continue work with local organizations and nongovernmental organizations (NGOs) to implement and oversee development projects in the region.
+Islamic Relief Niger was then established to continue our vital work together with communities and other organisations to implement development projects in the region.